BoQsc/Godot-3D-Male-Base-Mesh/README.md

 The next step would probably be creating animations for Male Base Mesh.
 However the overall revision of Male Base Mesh might be needed and important to have.

-This is a simple T Pose Male Base Low Poly Mesh with Armature.
+This is a simple T Pose Male Base Low Poly Mesh with Armature, no embedded animations.
 Maintainer Note: I use Blender 4.3.2 version to maintain this .glb project
 Tested on Godot Engine 4.3